libryclone/lbry-in-a-box/README.md

 ## Usage

+Clone the repo

     git clone --recursive git@github.com:lbryio/lbry-in-a-box.git
     cd lbry-in-a-box

+Build the UI (need to have node installed).
+This part is awkward, and will hopefully be improved in the future.

+    cd lbrynet/lbry-web-ui
+    npm install
+    webpack --progress --colors

+Launch the cluster

+    cd ../..
     docker-compose up

 After waiting for everything to boot up, you can open your browser and go to [http://localhost:5279](http://localhost:5279) and the typical